DGTEN: A Robust Deep Gaussian based Graph Neural Network for Dynamic Trust Evaluation with Uncertainty-Quantification Support: Methods and Materials

+The discrete encoding phase transforms the static sequence of structural embeddings into temporally aware representations.
+This process integrates adaptive positional information with expressive nonlinear feature transformations, replacing standard linear layers with polynomial-based mappings to capture complex trust behaviors.

-\paragraph{HAGH Positional Encoding} The Hybrid Absolute-Gaussian-Hourglass (HAGH) positional encoding enriches structural node embeddings with expressive temporal information.
-It combines absolute positional vectors with trainable Gaussian and hourglass functions to emphasize critical time intervals and periodic patterns.
-Formally, the positional encoding vector at time step $t$ is defined as:
+\paragraph{HAGH Positional Encoding} To provide the model with explicit temporal context on a very limited temporal timeslots, we employ HAGH positional encoding.
+This mechanism superimposes learned absolute positions with modulated Gaussian and Hourglass functions to highlight specific intervals and periodicities within the trust sequence.
+A unique positional identity vector $\mathbf{p}_{t}$ at time step $t$ is computed as: